anwesha24-code/Zerodha/readme.md

 positions, holdings, orders schemas present

-JWT bcrpt for user authorisation and authentication
+JWT bcrpt for user authorisation and authentication (not done yet)

 react-chartjs for chart